kiding/fastgoodcheap/README.md

-# Fast Good Cheap
+# Money Time Health

-You want a Fast, Good, and Cheap project?
+You want a life with Money, Time, and Health?